baranove16/Portfolio-Website/README.md

 # JavaScript Framework
 - Bootstrap 5

-Here is a direct link to the [project](file:///Users/lizabaranovska/Desktop/ProjectsForGithub/Portfolio%20Website/index.html#about) !
+Copy and paste to view the project: file:///Users/lizabaranovska/Desktop/ProjectsForGithub/Portfolio%20Website/index.html#about !